Table of Contents Show

 1. Tight Sites for Small Rigs Only

 The campgrounds you find in national parks typically can only fit smaller rigs.
-Many of these campgrounds were created decades ago when people mostly camped in tents or pop-up campers.
+Many campgrounds were created decades ago when people mostly camped in tents or pop-up campers.
 It’s either impossible or costly to upgrade the infrastructure in these areas to fit the massive rigs we see rolling off many manufacturers’ lines.

 2. Partial or No Hookups

-As the campgrounds have been around for decades, the plumbing infrastructures typically can’t handle massive amounts of black and gray water dumping.
 This means you likely won’t have full hook-ups when camping in a national park.
-If that’s important to you, you’ll want to double-check your reservation.
-Or you can invest in a portable tote or pack up camp to empty your tanks.
+If that’s important, you’ll want to double-check your reservation.
+You can also invest in a portable tote or pack-up camp to empty your tanks.

 Putting in full hook-ups is an expensive and extensive endeavor.
 It would require tearing up roads and digging deep into the ground to provide this luxury.
 These national parks serve to protect the land.
-So it’s unlikely that a campground would put in the work and resources to install these hookups.
+So, it’s unlikely that a campground would put in the work and resources to install these hookups.

 3. No Cell Connectivity

-If you want to disconnect from the rest of the world, camp in national parks.
-However, not everyone can or wants to disconnect entirely.
 Many cell phone towers can’t reach national park campgrounds located in remote areas.
 This is especially true in some larger parks with no cell phone towers within their boundaries.

 Keep in Mind: You can increase a weak cell signal with these cell phone booster options.